“We take words seriously in Appalachia. We have a reverence for language and storytelling. The thing, always, is the story.”– Silas House, May 2015

-Families and their traditions and how they preserve and pass down to each other.
+Families and their traditions and how they preserve and pass them down to each other.

-Musicians, Fabricators, Creators, Farmers, Gardeners, Chefs, Photographers.
-Everyone who walks a creative path.
+Musicians, Fabricators, Creators, Farmers, Gardeners, Chefs, and Photographers.

 Nature.
-Trails, trees, mountains, animals, the beautiful environment that shines so bright around us.
+Trails, trees, mountains, animals, the beautiful environment that surrounds us.

 To help continue to inspire creativity.

-The essence of transferring oral traditions from grandparent to grandchild, local to a visitor, and teacher to student.
+The essence of transferring oral traditions from grandparent to grandchild, local to the visitor, and teacher to student.